ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 **Our view:** TurboQuant is evolutionary, not revolutionary.
 It makes inference cheaper at the margin, which expands the addressable market for AI applications.
 The memory stocks are offering a gift.
 MU at $355 (from $471 ATH on March 18) with a $33.5B Q3 guide and 81% gross margins is a screaming buy.

----

-## TURBOQUANT IMPLICATIONS ACROSS THE AI SUPPLY CHAIN
+## TurboQuant Implications Across the AI Supply Chain

 The second-order effects are where the real alpha lives.
 TurboQuant doesn't just affect memory — it reshuffles the entire AI infrastructure stack: